htl-leo-syp-project-organization/if.05.61_00-class-materials/Units/PlantUML.md

 Using homebrew is recommended: In the terminal type `brew install plantuml`.
 This installs the package including all its dependencies.

 ### VS Code
-In order to see PlantUML diagrams in the VS Code markdown preview the extension *Markdown Plantuml Review* must be installed.
+In order to see PlantUML diagrams in the VS Code markdown preview the extension *Markdown Plantuml Preview* must be installed.

 ## PlantUML Reference Guide